Brief: Ubuntu 18.10 has been released. Take a look at the new features in Ubuntu 18.10 Cosmic Cuttlefish.

 Continuing its focus on Snap packages, Canonical is bringing some useful improvements to it.
 Snap applications will take less time to start.
 With XDG portal, you should be able to install Snap in a few clicks from the Snapcraft Store website.

 The default Ubuntu GNOME has stopped providing 32-bit ISO since Ubuntu 17.10 release.
-Some other Ubuntu flavors like Ubuntu MATE, Kubuntu etc still provide 32-bit iso download.
+Some other Ubuntu flavors like Ubuntu MATE, Kubuntu etc still provided 32-bit iso download till 18.04 release.

 But it seems to be changing now.
 Ubuntu MATE has announced that there will be no 32-bit image for Ubuntu MATE 18.10.
 Ubuntu Budgie and Kubuntu have also announced that they are dropping 32-bit release.